nishigupta9/scTIGER2.0/README.md

 #### Example
 # CHANGE EXAMPLE FOLDER NAME AND INFO IN HERE
 # MENTION SOMEWHERE THAT WE HAVE A SEPARATE FOLDER CALLED SIG_GENE_NETWORKS (MAYBE RENAME?)
 WITH THE BACKGROUND REMOVED
-# MOVE 10X PROCESSING .PY FILE INTO SAME LOC AS SCTIGER.PY AND RUN_SCTIGER.PY
-### just put the results for CEBPB, JUNB, and KLF6 in there
+### just put the results for CEBPB, JUNB, and KLF6 in there ?
 To run scTIGER2.0 on the sample K562 dataset included in the Data folder, use the following command:
 ```
 ./run_scTIGER.py -goi AR+PTEN+ERG -ctrl ./Data/ProstateCancer/Patient4_Benign_endothelial.csv -exp ./Data/ProstateCancer/Patient4_Tumor_endothelial.csv -p 50 -top 100 -zero 0.15 -o SampleResult_ProstateCancer